SHOWING 1 - 1 OF 1 RESULTS

 You need to arrange for your pet's transportation needs with the same care and attention you put into your other moving plans.
 Your pets are, after all, part of your family.
 Make sure your pets have current rabies tags and identification information on their collars.
 Keep a current photo of your pet with you in the event your pet is lost.
-Your name, address and phone number (or a POC) should be on your pet and in the carrier.
+Your name, address and phone number (or a point of contact) should be on your pet and in the carrier.

 If you are traveling by plane, make reservations as soon as possible.
 You will need an approved airline carrier which you may purchase at most military exchanges and pet stores.
 Begin coordinating with the airlines early so you know exactly what they require.
-Always keep in mind that shipping pets on an airline may be restricted during certain parts of the year, i.e., extreme cold or warm weather periods.
+Always keep in mind that shipping pets on an airline may be restricted during certain parts of the year, such as during extreme cold or warm weather periods.
 Each airline carrier has its own rules regarding this issue.
-Let the airline carrier know you are in the military, as some airlines may offer a discount on your pet fare charges.
+Let the airline know you are in the military, as some airlines may offer a discount on your pet fare charges.

 Remember that pets are accepted at the Gateway Inn on a limited basis, so there might be a possibility you will need to find a kennel.
 Make sure to ask about your pet when you make your reservations.
 There are a multitude of pet boarding facilities available in the National Capital Region.
 Charges are subject to change, so contact the facility for current fee information.

-While there isn't a veterinary clinic on JBAB, there is one located just eight miles away on Andrews AFB.
+While there isn't a veterinary clinic on Joint Base Anacostia-Bolling, there is one located just eight miles away on Andrews Air Force Base.
 Andrews Air Force Base Veterinary Treatment Facility is professionally staffed by Army Veterinary Corps personnel.
 You may reach the clinic by calling 240 857-2651 or visiting their website for more information.